Richard E. Myers II

-Richard Ernest Myers II (born 1967) is the Chief United States district judge of the United States District Court for the Eastern District of North Carolina.
-He is a former law professor at the University of North Carolina School of Law.
+Richard Ernest Myers II (born 1967) is an American lawyer and jurist serving as the chief United States district judge of the U.S. District Court for the Eastern District of North Carolina.
+He was appointed in 2019 by President Donald Trump, and he has been the chief judge of the district court since 2021.
+Before his appointment, Myers was a professor at the University of North Carolina School of Law.

 Early life and education

-Myers was born in Kingston, Jamaica, and moved to Wilmington, North Carolina, as a child.
+Myers was born in 1967 in Kingston, Jamaica.
+He moved with his family to Wilmington, North Carolina, as a child.
 His voter registration states that he belongs to "two or more races."

-Myers earned his Bachelor of Arts, summa cum laude, and his Master of Arts from the University of North Carolina at Wilmington.
+Myers graduated from the University of North Carolina at Wilmington in 1989 with a Bachelor of Arts, summa cum laude, followed by a Master of Arts in 1994.
 He worked as a reporter for the Star-News from 1991 to 1995, where he covered the murder of James R. Jordan Sr., the father of Michael Jordan.
-In 1998, he received his Juris Doctor, magna cum laude, from the University of North Carolina School of Law, where he served as an Articles Editor on the North Carolina Law Review.
-He graduated Order of the Coif.
+He then attended the University of North Carolina School of Law, where he was an articles editor for the North Carolina Law Review.
+He graduated in 1998 with a Juris Doctor, magna cum laude, and Order of the Coif membership.

-Legal and academic career
+Career

-Upon graduation from law school, Myers served as a law clerk to Judge David Sentelle of the United States Court of Appeals for the District of Columbia Circuit.
+Upon graduation from law school, Myers served as a law clerk to Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit.
 He then worked in private practice at O'Melveny & Myers.
 He previously served as an Assistant United States Attorney for the Central District of California and later the Eastern District of North Carolina.
 While a federal prosecutor, Myers prosecuted a wide variety of crimes including counterfeiting, narcotics, and firearms offenses.
 Myers was the Henry Brandis Distinguished Professor of Law and Director of Trial Advocacy at the University of North Carolina School of Law, where his teaching and scholarship focused on criminal law.
 He joined UNC as a faculty member in 2004, and left in 2019 upon becoming a judge.

 At UNC, Myers served as the advisor to the law school's Federalist Society chapter.